Are you facing a midlife career change? Are you looking for a new challenge? Maybe your employer is going in a different direction?

 Undertaking a midlife career change will present a variety of obstacles.
 You may be afraid to start over in a new business setting, or you may be afraid that you won’t find the right job for you.

 Nevertheless, you need to prioritize your goals and needs to help with a smooth transition.
 Where are you now in business?
 Where do you want to be in your professional life?
-Are you looking for a new challenge?
+Are you looking for a new challenge or relocation?
 Something new that you’re passionate about?

 These are the types of questions that you need to address before you begin the transition to a new career.